Raiff1982/codetteui2/README.md

 ```

 ### Frontend Tests
-Frontend testing infrastructure is under development.
-We plan to add:
+Frontend testing is currently planned but not yet implemented.
+We intend to add:
-- Unit tests with Vitest
+- Unit tests with Vitest (planned)
-- Integration tests with Playwright
+- Integration tests with Playwright (planned)
-- Component tests with Testing Library
+- Component tests with Testing Library (planned)

+Note: The frontend currently lacks test configuration.
+If you'd like to contribute test infrastructure, please see CONTRIBUTING.md.

 ## 🐳 Docker Deployment